kigsmtua/milau/README.md

 > A distributed task queue supporting priorities and time based exection based on redis.
 Named after the famous milau bridge (yes architecture fascinates me)
 > The worker only supports one queue and uses Traditional threads based on CPU count (Work is in progress to make it support multiple queues)

+**Features**
+> 1. At least once delivery
+> 2. Jobs are executed at only a specified time in future.
+> 3. Each job has 3 queues associated with it
+> 4. Redis is the only supported backend

+**Installation**

 Maven central

 ```xml